Using API gateways in microservices

 Azure Application Gateway.
 Application Gateway is a managed load balancing service that can perform layer-7 routing and SSL termination.
 It also provides a web application firewall (WAF).

 Azure API Management.
 API Management is a turnkey solution for publishing APIs to external and internal customers.
-It provides features that are useful for managing a public-facing API, including rate limiting, IP white listing, and authentication using Azure Active Directory or other identity providers.
+It provides features that are useful for managing a public-facing API, including rate limiting, IP restrictions, and authentication using Azure Active Directory or other identity providers.
 API Management doesn't perform any load balancing, so it should be used in conjunction with a load balancer such as Application Gateway or a reverse proxy.
-For information about using API Management with Application Gateway, see Integrate API Management in an internal VNET with Application Gateway.
+For information about using API Management with Application Gateway, see Integrate API Management in an internal VNet with Application Gateway.